 I used to be in the same situation years back – signing up for an account and pinning multiple photos from my blog to Pinterest, hoping that one of my pins would immediately go viral.
 Like most folks, my first Pinterest experience was not a success.

 But I learned how to use Pinterest during my blogging journey.

-I’m going to share with you what I learned about how to use Pinterest to make money in 9 easy steps.
+I’m going to share with you what I learned about how to use Pinterest to make money in a few easy steps.

 1. Set Up A Pinterest Business Account

-Before you even think of making money from Pinterest, you first need to create a foundation to work.
+Before you even think of making money from Pinterest, you first need to create a foundation to work on.
 I’m talking about setting up a professional-looking business account that followers can trust.